sony/esstra/samples/hello/README.md

 other than `hello.c` in the metadata of `hello`.

-To add license information for those files, you can also use FOSSology or similar tools to identify their licenses and generate an SPDX Tag/Value format file.
+To add license information for those files, you can also use FOSSology or similar tools to identify their licenses and generate an SPDX tag-value format file.
 By passing the file to ESSTRA Utility, you can add license information to the metadata in the binary.